Jump To Section

 - Add tomato paste, chopped tomatoes, spice mixture, and turmeric to pot, scraping the bottom to incorporate onions and any bits of chicken.
 (That’s the flavorful bit!)
 Salt and pepper to taste.

 - Arrange the chicken back in the pot, and add 1 cup water or chicken broth.
 Cover.
-Lower the heat, and cook for 45-50 minutes, until chicken is tender and separates easily with a fork.
+Cook over low heat for 45-50 minutes, or until chicken is tender and separates easily with a fork.

 - Serve hot, with basmati rice, naan, or rotis.
 (Learn how to make the perfect basmati rice here, or learn how to make your own naan here.)